Extremal length boundary of Teichm\"uller space contains non-Busemann points: Introduction

-In \cite{Rieffel}, he also defined geodesic-like sequences in a metric space with the base point, which called \emph{almost geodesics} (cf. \S\ref{subsec:almost_geodesics}).
-He observed that any almost geodesic admits the limit in the metric boundary.
-He defined \emph{Busemann points} in the metric boundary as the limits of almost geodesics, and posed a question which asks to determine whether every point in the metric boundary of a given metric space is a Busemann point (see the paragraph after Definition 4.8 in \cite{Rieffel}).
-For this problem, C. Webster and A. Winchester \cite{WebsterWinchester1} gave geometric conditions which determine whether or not every point on the metric boundary of a graph with the standard path metric is a Busemann point, and an example of a graph which admits non-Busemann points in its metric boundary.
+In \cite{Rieffel}, M. Rieffel also defined geodesic-like sequences (or rays) in a pointed metric space which he called \emph{almost geodesic rays} (cf. \S\ref{subsec:almost_geodesics}).
+He observed that any almost geodesic ray converges to a point in the metric boundary.
+A point in the metric boundary is called a \emph{Busemann point} if it is the limit point of an almost geodesic ray.
+Rieffel also asks whether every point in the metric boundary of a given metric space is a Busemann point (see the paragraph after Definition 4.8 in \cite{Rieffel}).
+Related to this problem, C. Webster and A. Winchester \cite{WebsterWinchester1} gave geometric conditions which determine whether or not every point on the metric boundary of a graph with the standard path metric is a Busemann point, and an example of a graph which admits non-Busemann points in its metric boundary.
+However, there are few examples of metric spaces where the metric boundary or Busemann points are explicitly known (e.g. \cite{KMN} and \cite{Walsh2}).